bfok123/Capstone-Project/Blogs/Blog8.md

 15,878 Outros

 ## Rhyming Engineering ##
 Last week, we continued to use Phyme - a rhyming API, to post-process our generated lines.
 We generated a bunch of lines, put rhyming lines together using Phyme, sorted the rhymes by the distance between lines, and outputted the result.
-However, our results from this approach weren't as good as we had hoped.
+Our results were fine, but we thought that we could further improve our output's context.

 This week, we decided to make our rhyming algorithm even more strict, by forcing our outputted rhyming lines to be right next to each other in the generation.
 Since lines that are directly next to each other in the initial generation will have the most consistency in terms of context, we wanted to take full advantage of this in order to improve the quality of our output.
-The results, which you can see in the 'Examples' section below, were slightly better than before.
+Unfortunately, this new approach did not work as well as we had hoped, as the chances of getting two rhyming lines directly next to each other in the initial generation is low so we needed to generate very many lines in order to get an output with reasonable length.

 ## Song Topics ##
 One of our intial goals for this project was to allow users to input a topic for the generation and get back a song that revolves around the given topic.
 Our current idea to do this is to use the ```prefix``` input that our model can take in for generation, and have the model do text completion based on the ```prefix```.
 Since we are using an RNN model with Attention, our idea is that the context from the prefix should hold throughout the generation and act as a 'topic' for our output.
 Here are some examples using this idea:

 ## Examples ##

+# No Rhyming #

+\[Chorus\]
+i think about you, baby
+ill be your love, girl, know
+maybe we can t have
+sorry, i never hurt the pain you left danced spread your wings as heaven there and good fade god

+# Normal Rhyming #

+\[Intro\]
+hooked i on you you
+fucked i went tired the understand tell do ever people some i spreading to i ladies i it my see my

+\[Chorus\]
+today back, no name
+i just throw it stain to the heart that is heart is use to heal the pain don t wanna wait on front, i won t lie sudden half you, don t buy

+\[Verse\]
+sink till baby you were high the dawn don't a guy guy needs a song and some money some nights of the tube and over and waiting too real show up heads i m am but

+\[Bridge\]
+gonna and the and and you you
+you the and and you
+before his - his his getting his falling middle night the away the it baby a the baby in too the the far baby, baby be dark from in in

+\[Outro\]
+worse can
+and you
+i until problem my in with goddamn you you you

+# Strict Rhyming #

 \[Intro\]